Appendix C: Derivable Traits

 In this appendix, we provide a reference of all the traits in the standard

-library that you can use with derive
+library that you can use with derive.
+Each section covers:

 - What operators and methods deriving this trait will enable